IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 ```

 <!--
-Same syntax for testing and writing components!
+- Same syntax for testing and writing components!
+- No longer needed to assign state to `this`
  -->

 ---